You can get from London to Paris by train, bus or flight.

 Yes, there are direct services available from London to Paris with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Paris as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Paris from London.
+Direct services tend to save you time and add more convenience in getting you to Paris as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from London to Paris.

-Before traveling from London to Paris, it’s good to know what ticket you can purchase and how much it will cost in the next 7 days:
+Before traveling from London to Paris, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

 But we recommend booking London to Paris tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need